wdawson/okta.github.io/_source/_posts/2018-01-10-build-app-for-ios-android-with-xamarin.md

 Xamarin is open-source (and free).
 Under the hood, it uses Mono (a version of the Microsoft .NET runtime), so Xamarin apps are usually written in C#.
 You can build Xamarin apps on Windows using Visual Studio, or Mac using Visual Studio for Mac.
 Even though Xamarin apps are not written in Swift (or Java), they still look and feel like real, native apps on the device.

-In this tutorial, I’ll show you how to use Xamarin to build a basic app for both iOS and Android, even if you’ve never done any app development before!
+In this tutorial, I'll show you how to use Xamarin to build a basic app for both iOS and Android, even if you've never done any app development before!

 ## Set Up Xamarin on Windows
 _Skip to the next section if you have a Mac!_